LawiOtieno/BroCode/README.md

 # BroCode

-Coding bootcamps hate him!
+Coding BootCamps hate him!
 See how he can teach you to code with this one weird trick.